Pure White is one of Sherwin Williams top selling paint colors, but we all know the hunt for the perfect white is anything but easy!

 On the wall, I would say that Simply White looks creamy a little more often than Pure White.
 I think because it has no gray in it at all.

-Read the whole review: Simply White: A Benjamin Moore Classic (Plus Alternatives!)
+Read the whole post here: Simply White: A Benjamin Moore Classic (Plus Alternatives!)

 Pure White vs Sherwin Williams Snowbound (SW 7004)